holoviz/panel/doc/how_to/dataclass/ipywidget.md

 pn.Row(pn.Column(viewer.param, scroll=True), viewer, height=400).servable()
 ```

-The `_names` attribute is an optional iterable or dictionary.
+The `_model_names` attribute is an optional iterable or dictionary.
 It specifies which traits to synchronize to which parameters.

 ## How to Create a Reactive Value from the Trait of an ipywidget